Cromha-Plugins/Cromha-Expansion-plugin/README.md

 * Outfits and ships descriptions are not fully done.
 * The whole 'Empire Rebels' part is not started very yet. (check [wiki](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/wiki/Governments-&-Major-Factions)).
 * The [wiki](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/wiki/) still in work and most of the Gameplay section is outdated.
 * The Lumbarian Empire is currently in a very early stage.
+Help create the storyline [here](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/discussions/117)

 # Installation
 Go [here](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/wiki/User-Guide) for more information on installing this Endless Sky plugin.